Chitwan54/Cuisine-Classification-and-Restaurant-Analytics/README.md

   **Tools, Technology and Libraries used:**
    * Python programming language
-   * Selenium Web Driver for web scraping
+   * Selenium Web Driver is used for web scraping
    * Pandas, re (Regular Expression), NumPy are used for data cleaning and storing.

   * The scraped data is provided in the repository in a csv file format along with the data dictionary.